NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Scientific name: Lablab purpureus.

-They are also recognized by dolichos bean, seim bean (India), Egyptian bean, bonavist bean/pea, dolico lablab, fagiolo indiano, etc.
+Hyacinth are also referred by various names such as dolichos bean, seim bean (सेम फली), Egyptian bean, bonavist bean/pea, dolico lablab, fagiolo indiano, among others.

 hyacinth beans